What is Poisson’s Ratio: Poisson’s Ratio Formula

 Transverse stain= (ΔD/D)

-What is linear strain or axial strain?
+What is a linear strain or axial strain?

 The axial strain is the ratio of change in length to the actual length.
 For example, if the actual length is L and the change in length is ΔL, then the axial strain is (ΔL/L)